Frank Chamizo

 Frank Chamizo Marquez (born 10 July 1992) is a Cuban-Italian freestyle wrestler who competes at 74 kilograms.
-Starting his career in Cuba, Chamizo became a World Cup Champion, World Championship medalist and Pan American champion at 55 kilograms in 2010 and 2011, before immigrating to Italy that same year.
-Since then, Chamizo became the greatest Italian wrestler of all-time, racking up two World Championships (in 2015 at 65kg and in 2017 at 70kg, silver medal in 2019), an Olympic bronze medal in 2016, an Individual World Cup silver medal, a European Games silver medal, four European Championships, in between others.
-Chamizo is also known for his rivalry with five-time Olympic and World champion Jordan Burroughs, whom he has gone 2–3 against, owning the last match.
+Starting his career in Cuba, Chamizo became a World Cup champion, World Championship medalist, and Pan American champion at 55 kilograms in 2010 and 2011 before immigrating to Italy in 2011 Since then, Chamizo became the greatest Italian wrestler of all time, racking up two World Championships (in 2015 at 65kg and 2017 at 70kg, plus a silver medal in 2019), an Olympic bronze medal in 2016, an Individual World Cup silver medal, a European Games silver medal, four European Championships, and others.
+He also holds wins over a record 12 World and Olympic champions.

+Chamizo is known for his rivalry with seven-time Olympic and World champion Jordan Burroughs, against whom he has gone 2–4, but winning the last match.

 Personal life

 Chamizo had a trying childhood.
-He grew up in poverty, and was raised by his grandmother because both of his parents lived abroad.
-He began wrestling at the age of seven after walking into a wrestling facility out of curiosity.
-The Cuban government eventually recognized his talent, and helped him attend a secondary school where he could continue wrestling.
+He grew up in poverty and was raised by his grandmother because both his parents lived abroad.
+He began wrestling at age seven after walking into a wrestling facility out of curiosity.
+The Cuban government eventually recognized his talent and helped him attend a secondary school where he could continue wrestling.
 In addition to his native Spanish, Chamizo is fluent in Italian and can also speak English.

 Career in Cuba

 In 2010, Chamizo won a world bronze medal for Cuba; he was only 18 at the time.
 The next year, he returned to the world championships, where he placed 12th.
 After the 2011 World Wrestling Championships, however, Cuba's wrestling federation suspended him for two years for alleged difficulties with weight management.
-At a crossroads in life, he moved to Italy, where his ex-wife is from.
+At a crossroads, he moved to Italy, where his ex-wife is from.